Skip to main content

 1. Using net/http handlers in Fiber

-This example shows how to run a standard net/http handler within a Fiber app:
+This example shows how to run a standard net/http handler within a Fiber app without calling the adaptor explicitly:

 package main